LoukasTheUhhh/V3rsa/README.md

 ---

-## 📖 V0.9 – Top 10 Dictionaries to Buy in Versa This Year!!
+## 📖 V0.9 – Top 10 Dictionaries to Buy in V3rsa This Year!!
 *"Lists, dicts, and a thousand methods you'll barely remember."*

 **Features:**